MetOffice/monio/README.md

 ## How to Use

 MONIO has been written to address the known use cases defined within the MO-JEDI context.
 These are captured in the public functons defined in the `Monio` singleton class.
 Once the `Monio.h` is included in a header file it can be used directly.
 In the following scenarios, `FieldSet`s use an `atlas::CubedSphereGrid` and an `atlas::Mesh` configured to a `"cubedsphere_dual"`.
+Most of them also take a reference to a `std::vector<consts::FieldMetadata>`.
+This is a standard C++ vector of `consts::FieldMetadata` structs defined in MONIO's `Constants.h` file.
+It is the instances of `consts::FieldMetadata` in this `std::vector` that must correspond to the `FieldSet`.
+Each `Field` is extracted by the value of `jediName` for each instance of `consts::FieldMetadata` in the `std::vector`.
+If there are `Field`s in the `FieldSet` for which there is no `consts::FieldMetadata`, they will not be processed.
+If an instance of `consts::FieldMetadata` is put in the `std::vector` that does not correspond to a `Field` in the `FieldSet`, an exeption will be generated and program execution will cease.

 ### Reading State Files